Border Collie Temperament: The Workaholic of all breeds

-Are you ready to learn more about the most trainable breed of them all and find out if this dog breed is the right choice for you?
+Are you ready to learn more about the most trainable breed and find out if this dog breed is the right choice for you?
 Then you've come to the right Border Collie temperament blog post.

 Border Collies are intelligent dogs with unyielding energy levels.
 Their penetrating expressions and attentive demeanour make for an active and highly trainable dog and a handful for a novice dog owner.